Parents can now pay for school dinners online.

-Children pay into their dinner money account at cash loaders in the school at break, lunch or when they first arrive at school in the morning.
-It is best to aim to pay once a week, or once a month rather than daily.
-They then queue at the serving hatch that they wish to buy from, and use their finger print ID to deduct from the account, making the queues smoother and faster than ever before.
+To collect their chosen lunch, students then queue at the serving hatch that they wish to buy from, and use their finger print ID to deduct from the account, making the queues smoother and faster than ever before.

 How much does school dinner cost?

-Chartwells have also recently started providing a free bowl of porridge for breakfast which students can collect from 8:10-8:30am.
+Chartwells also provide a free bowl of porridge for breakfast which students can collect and a range of breakfast items are on sale from 8:10-8:30am.

 Applying for free school meals: Who is eligible?